-Anyone who are not earning the right wage or has unpaid wages, our wage and hour lawyer can help by suing the employer at no cost to you.
+Anyone who are not earning the right wage or has unpaid wages, our unpaid wage attorney can help by suing the employer.

 The Fair Labor Standards Act (FLSA) is a federal law that encompasses a number of wage and hour laws.
 This helps to regulate wage standards, including the minimum wage as well as overtime.
 The IRS is responsible for other aspects of minimum wage, including when it is possible to pay less than federal standard minimum wage, such as when working for tips.